ryan-d-graham/ChangePointAnalysis/README.md

 Further reading

-I read this article more than once and then some in order to fully grasp and gain ownership of this algorithm.
+I read this article more than once and then some in order to better wield this algorithm.
 You don't have to do this, but I strongly recommend it.
 You will be better off having done so. https://iopscience.iop.org/article/10.1088/0004-637X/764/2/167/pdf